redis/ioredis/README.md

         }
         ```

+    * `dnsLookup`: Alternative DNS lookup function (`dns.lookup()` is used by default).
+It may be useful to override this in special cases, such as when AWS ElastiCache used with TLS enabled.
     * `enableOfflineQueue`: Similar to the `enableOfflineQueue` option of `Redis` class.
     * `enableReadyCheck`: When enabled, "ready" event will only be emitted when `CLUSTER INFO` command
     reporting the cluster is ready for handling commands.
 Otherwise, it will be emitted immediately after "connect" is emitted.